McLean Park: Rugby Union

 McLean Park is the home stadium of the Hawkes Bay Magpies in the Mitre 10 Cup.
 It has also hosted several New Zealand Maori games in the past.
 During the 1987 Rugby World Cup the stadium played host to the Pool 2 game between Canada and Tonga on 24 May 1987.
 At the 2011 Rugby World Cup, McLean Park was again chosen as a venue and hosted two games in Pool A, France vs. Canada on 18 September 2011 and Canada vs. Japan on 27 September 2011.

 To date the stadium has only hosted two All Blacks tests.
 The first was played on 7 June 1996, when the All Blacks beat Western Samoa 51-10 on the Samoans' tour of New Zealand.
 This test has the distinction of being the first home test in which the All Blacks played under floodlights.
 The second test featuring the All Blacks took place on 6 September 2014.
 This was a round 3 clash in the Rugby Championship between the All Blacks and Argentina.
 The All Blacks won 28-9.

 The stadium also serves as an alternative home venue for the Hurricanes franchise in Super Rugby.
-A total of 11 Super Rugby matches have been played at McLean Park, the first being on 15 March 1996, when the Hurricanes beat Transvaal by 32-16.
+A total of 14 Super Rugby matches have been played at McLean Park, the first being on 15 March 1996, when the Hurricanes beat Transvaal by 32-16.
 In the aftermath of the 2011 Christchurch earthquake, the Crusaders used the stadium as a home ground for two matches against the Chiefs in 2011 and 2012.

 Rugby League

 Melbourne Storm Rugby league played an NRL game against St. George-Illawarra Dragons at the stadium on 25 July 2015.
-The ground will host a New Zealand Warriors home game against the Brisbane Broncos on 27 May 2023.
+The ground hosted a New Zealand Warriors home game against the Brisbane Broncos on 27 May 2023, where unfortunately the New Zealand Warriors lost 22 - 26.

+The ground will host a preseason New Zealand Warriors fixture against the Manly Warringah Sea Eagles on 14 February 2026.